2 Connecting Primary Triads in Root Position

 B. Contrary motion

-No common tone is available between IV – V. When moving from IV – V, the top three voices move in contrary motion against the ascending stepwise movement of the bass (fa so).
+No common tone exists between IV – V. When moving from IV – V, the top three voices move in contrary motion against the ascending stepwise movement of the bass (fa so) to avoid parallel P5ths and P8ves (see “Common Mistakes in Voice Leading” below).

 Voice Leading